Internet Acronyms and Emojis

 Gadzooks!

 Not really an internet expression.
 Comes from the 17th century!
-Nice to see it making a comeback.
+Maybe it will make a comeback.

 G.O.A.T.